pveber/morse/paper/paper.md

 V.B. (main developer of `morse`): conceptualization, methodology, formal analysis, data curation, visualization, writing manuscript.
 S.C.: supervision, funding acquisition, project administration, formal analysis, data curation, writing manuscript.

 # Acknowledgments
-Authors fully thank all contributors to the `morse` package: Marie Laure Delignette-Muller, Wandrille Duchemin, Benoît Goussen, Nils Kehrein, Guillaume Kon-Kam-King, Christelle Lopes, Philippe Ruiz, Alexander Singer and Philippe Veber.
-They also thank the French National Agency for Water and Aquatic Environments (ONEMA, now the French Agency for Biodiversity) for its financial support to the development of the `morse` package.
+We fully thank all contributors to the `morse` package: Marie Laure Delignette-Muller, Wandrille Duchemin, Benoît Goussen, Nils Kehrein, Guillaume Kon-Kam-King, Christelle Lopes, Philippe Ruiz, Alexander Singer and Philippe Veber.
+We also thank the French National Agency for Water and Aquatic Environments (ONEMA, now the French Agency for Biodiversity) for its financial support to the development of the `morse` package.
+Finally, we thank a lot our reviewers, Tom Purucker and Peter Vermeiren, for their helpful comments leading to improvements in the manuscript and directly in the `morse` package, as well as Kristina Riemer for the management of the review process and for being so patient in finalizing this manuscript.

 # References